 |S2||Senior Celtic Studies elective unit||Senior unit||Senior unit||Senior unit|

-Admission into Celtic Studies honours requires an average of 70 percent or above in 48 senior credit points including the requirements for the major and 12 additional credit points taken from the Celtic Studies Program.
+Admission into Celtic Studies honours requires an average of 70 percent or above in 48 senior credit points of Celtic Studies, including the requirements for the major and 12 additional credit points taken from the Celtic Studies program.

 Refer to the degree resolutions in this Handbook and to the Faculty Admissions Policy for Honours: sydney.edu.au/handbooks/arts/rules/faculty_resolutions.shtml